Dr Gonçalo SantosAssistant Professor

 China and East Asia

-Working Group, with J. Eyferth (Chicago) and S. Gottschang (Smith)
+Research Group, Co-Convenor, with J. Eyferth (Chicago) and S. Gottschang (Smith)

 Collaborative Research Project, Co-PI

-Under Contract.
+Forthcoming.
 Intimate Modernities.
-Reassembling Love, Marriage, and Family Life in Rural South China 1970s-2010s.
-University of Washington Press.
+Reassembling Love, Marriage, and the Family in Rural South China 1970s-2010s.
+Seattle, Washington: University of Washington Press.

 2017 Transforming Patriarchy.
 Chinese Families in the 21st century.
 Seattle, Washington: University of Washington Press. [co-edited with Stevan Harrell]